MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/a/achievement.md

 ---
 title: Achievement - Microsoft Style Guide
-description: This article outlines the use of the words achievement per Microsoft style guidelines, with examples.
+description: This article outlines the use of the word achievement per Microsoft style guidelines, with examples.
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018